|$1,398 – $2,298||Price Range||$1,199 – $2,099|

 DreamCloud Mattress Layers

-Starting from the bottom, you have a layer of dense support foam to act as the foundation for the mattress.
-Next, a system of 8″ pocketed coils provide additional support and resistance for the pressure your body exerts.
-The third layer is a transition foam followed by a layer of gel memory foam, which provides an element of deep pressure relief for sleepers.
-Next is a 1.5″ quilted euro top, which is comprised of two different comfort foams.
+Starting from the bottom is a system of 8.5″ pocketed coils provide additional support and resistance for the pressure your body exerts.
+The second layer is a transition foam followed by a layer of gel memory foam, which provides an element of deep pressure relief for sleepers.
+Next is a 2″ quilted euro top, which is comprised of two different comfort foams.
 Finally, wrapping the bed and pillow top is a soft, polyester/cashmere blend cover.

 What The Mattress Feels Like